WHAT IS MEDIATION?

 Mediation is a voluntary alternative to a court hearing where a neutral facilitator helps people with serious disputes develop their own solutions to reach a mutual agreement.
 I help individuals in conflict engage in a respectful process that allows for reconciliation while preserving and occasionally transforming a relationship.

-Most personal and business disputes can be mediated, although both parties must be willing to negotiate in “good faith” which requires both parties agree to share information, listen to each other carefully, and exercising flexibility on their initial positions.
+Most personal and business disputes can be mediated, although both parties must be willing to negotiate in “good faith” which requires both parties agree to share information, listen to each other carefully, and exercise flexibility on their initial positions.
 Examples of disputes that can be mediated:

-• Dissolution of marriage, property settlements, child custody and parenting plans
+• Dissolution of marriage, property settlements, child custody, and parenting plans

 • Family disputes: Teen issues

 • Neighborhood disputes: animals, property boundaries, noise, trees

 • Offers low risk with high rewards and deliberations are confidential and legally binding once agreed upon by both parties.